udacity/create-your-own-adventure/english/marshmallow.md

 Your adventure begins.
 You realize there are hundreds of paths for you to choose from.
 Which way should you go?
 Only you can decide.

+There is no such thing as not choosing a path in life.
+Choices are mandatory!

 Oh so many decisions - what will you do??

 In the end you will realize that it [doesn't really matter]